dinde451/jarr.d1/Jarulfs_Guide.md

     restored upon load except for those items you have equipped.

-    A unique item has up to 6 special properties, which are described in more detail in chapter 3.5.
+    A unique item has up to 6 special properties, which are described in more detail in CHAPTER_LINK_unique-items.
 If for any reason the game fails to select a unique item (for example if there is no unique item with a low enough qlvl), the game will then proceed to create the item as a normal magical item instead.